Hovhannes99/Hovhannes99/README.md

-I am a Software Engineer with a huge passion for React.js, TypeScript, Node.js, Bash Scripting, and also enjoying to explore the world of Microservices, API Design, RDBMS and System Architecture.
+I am a Software Engineer who thrives in a dynamic and challenging production environment.
+Extensive experience in web programming with a focus on both front-end and back-end development.
+Proficient in JavaScript and skilled in frameworks and libraries such as React.js, Next.js, Vue.js, Gatsby.js, and Node.js.
+Strong understanding of TypeScript for building robust and scalable web applications.
 <div align="center">
 <br/>